thinks/obj-io/README.md

 Again, the `Write` method has no direct knowledge of the `Mesh` class.
 The relevant information is provided through the lambdas that are passed in.
 A complete code example using the above methods can be found in the [examples](https://github.com/thinks/obj-io/tree/master/examples) folder.
 A more advanced framework built on top of the provided framework can be found in the [test/utils](https://github.com/thinks/obj-io/tree/master/test/utils) folder.

 ## Tests
-use catch2[link to github], header included in this repo.
+The tests for this distribution are written in the [catch2](https://github.com/catchorg/Catch2) framework.
+A snapshot of the single header version of catch2 is included in this repository.

 CTest

 ## Future Work